mirams/ephys-reading-help/README.md

-# Some cardiac ion channels
+# Concise cardiac ion channel list

+**Not** meant to be comprehensive.
+For that, see initiatives linked below

 | Current     | Protein(s) | Gene(s)      | Subunit genes              | Famous blocker |
 |-------------|------------|--------------|----------------------------|----------------|